walmarek/Personal-Homepage/README.md

 # Personal Homepage

-This project contains list of my techskills and list of skills I want to develop, also links to all my projects on GitHub.
+This project contains list of my skills and list of skills I want to develop, also links to all my projects on GitHub.

 ## Demo